turingschool-examples/self-care-center/README.md

 ### Context:

 I worked on this project intermittently over 4 days, an estimated 10 hours of time was spent on this project.
-I am on my third week of Mod 1 at Turing School of Software & Design.
+I am on my third week of Mod 1 at Turing School of Software & Design!

 ### Contributors: